 Search for events with ShakeMaps.
-The Search form link from here is already configured to return

-	only events with ShakeMap products.
+The Search form link from here is already configured to return only events with ShakeMap products.
 You enter additional search parameters.
-The default time window

-	is the past 30 days.
+The default time window is the past 30 days.

-	The Atlas of ShakeMaps (Version 1.0, ~1000 events) provides a consistent and quantitative

-	description of the distribution of shaking intensity for calibrating global earthquake loss

-	estimation methodologies used in PAGER. (catalog=atlas; date=1900-2015)
+The Atlas of ShakeMaps (~5700 events, ~1960-2012) provides a consistent and quantitative description of the distribution of shaking intensity for calibrating global earthquake loss estimation methodologies used in PAGER.

-	Earthquake Scenarios describe the expected ground motions and effects of specific hypothetical large
+Earthquake Scenarios describe the expected ground motions and effects of specific hypothetical large earthquakes.

-	earthquakes.

 USGS Publication - technical manual, user's guide, and software guide.

 An application for automating ShakeMap delivery to critical users and for facilitating notification of shaking levels at user-selected facilities.